Something went wrong.

 Need help?
 Check out our Help Centre.

-I feel at home on the streets of Marseille.
-Maybe because I’m an exile (by choice).
+I feel at home in the streets of Marseille, maybe because I’m an exile, albeit by choice.
 “Marseille is, and always has been, the port of exiles .… whoever disembarks in the port is inevitably at home,” wrote Marseille author Jean-Claude Izzo.

 In 2024, I made my sixth visit to Marseille.
-The city is home to more people than Barcelona, yet it is largely shunned by la France profonde, but not by the edgy, creative types looking to live in a lively, and affordable, place by the sea
+The city is home to more people than Barcelona, yet it is largely shunned by la France profonde, attracting instead the edgy, creative types looking to live in a lively, and affordable, place by the sea

-Marseille has changed a lot since I first visited for work more than ten years ago, at a time when I used to eat regularly at Chez Etienne in Le Panier and stay at the Radisson Blue hotel in the Vieux-Port.
+Marseille has changed a lot since I first visited more than ten years ago, when I used to eat regularly at Chez Etienne in Le Panier and stay at the Radisson Blu hotel in the Vieux-Port, both of which are still there.

-Even so, the woman at the calanque said in a sharp tone to me: “This is not France.
-This is Marseille!” – another way of saying that you can’t meddle with the people here.
+Even so, as the woman at the calanque told me in a sharp tone: “This is not France.
+This is Marseille!”
+Another way of saying, you can’t meddle with the people here.

-I usually go to Marseille in July, a month when the midday sun beats down with a vengeance, casting strong black shadows.
+I usually go to Marseille in July, a month when the midday sun beats down with a vengeance, casting dark shadows, and pushing people into the bars and cafés.

-Arriving at the Saint-Charles train station, I first head to the Vieux-Port – drawn as if by a magnet to stand by the salty, deep blue water.
+As part of a ritual, when I arrive at Saint-Charles train station, I first head to the Vieux-Port – drawn as if by a magnet to stand by the salty, deep blue sea.

 The Vieux-Port is also the place to catch a boat to the island of Château D’If, the setting for Alexandre Dumas’ The Count of Monte Cristo.
 Boats – and the sound of boats – are entwined with daily life in Marseille.